seikot345/Core-Collection-Genomics-Toolkit/README.md

 -Software for GWAS with gene copy-number valiations from the output in pangene.
 [corrPNG][corrPNG]

--Pipeline for extracting single-copy orthologs from the genome fasta and constructing phylogenetic tree.
+-Pipeline for quickly extracting single-copy orthologs from the genome fasta and constructing phylogenetic tree.
 [CUSCO][CUSCO]

 -Visualization software for three type of GWAS outputs.